HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

   - Differentiate between hyphen (linking words) and minus (subtracting numbers).
     This is to help computer code differentiate variable names and operations.
+  - Use hyphen to string up words inside Proper Names.
 - ~~'–' (En dash)~~
   When needing to use an en dash, use the below instead:
   - use a ' ‐ ' (hyphen with surrounding space)